eidietrich/mtleg-2019-guide/README.md

 - `/scrapers` - OpenStates scraping code for Montana Legislature.
 - `/analysis` - (messy) code for one-off data exploration
 - `/processing` - Python scripts for cleaning and prepping scraped data
-- `/app` - Gatsby front end
+- `/app` - Gatsby front end.
 - `/data-static` - Static data inputs (hand-curated legislative rosters)
 - `/data-processed` - Data files out of processing step

-Note that it would have been better practice to separate front-end repo from scraping/data management.
+Note that it would have been better practice to separate front-end repo entirely from scraping/data management.

 ## Commands